strohs/brewery-microservices/README.md

 This project uses a microservices architecture to simulate an order management / inventory management system of an imaginary beer brewery.

-It showcases common microservice architecture concepts, including:
+It showcases some common microservice architecture concepts, including:

 - [service discovery](./brewery-eureka/README.md) using netflix eureka server/client
 - [centralized service configuration](./brewery-config-server/README.md) using Spring Cloud Config
 - [circuit breaker pattern](https://spring.io/projects/spring-cloud-circuitbreaker) to provide failover functionality for the beer-inventory-service
-- [API gateway](./brewery-gateway/README.md) running on Spring Cloud Gateway, that uses load-balancing and route matching to route REST API requests to the appropriate microservice
+- [API gateway](./brewery-gateway/README.md) running on Spring Cloud Gateway, it uses load-balancing and route matching to route REST API requests to the appropriate microservice
 - [distributed tracing](https://spring.io/projects/spring-cloud-sleuth) for microservices using [zipkin](https://zipkin.io/)
 - orchestration pattern using [Spring State Machine](https://spring.io/projects/spring-statemachine) to keep track of the state of a beer order as it moves between services

+MySql is used as the project database.
+Only a single MySQL server instance is started and then shared by the individual services.
+Each service has their own database within the server with separate users.
+This was done to reduce the amount of containers that get launched.
+In an actual production environment, each service would have their own separate DB server.

+[ActiveMQ Artemis](https://activemq.apache.org/components/artemis/), message queues are used to communicate and maintain the state of the order as it moves through the system.

 The entire project has been containerized and can be [run locally](#Running) on your machine using Docker.

-Additionally, an example [aws](./aws/README.md) CDK project has been provided, that can be used to launch a minimal version of this project within Elastic Container Service (ECS). (you are responsible for all AWS fees that will be incurred)
+Additionally, an example [aws](./aws/README.md) Cloud Development Kit (CDK) project has been provided, that can be used to launch a minimal version of this project within Elastic Container Service (ECS). (you are responsible for all AWS fees that will be incurred)

 ## Overview
 The project simulates beer orders being placed by customers from the brewery's tap room.
 As orders are placed, they get validated, inventory is updated and then beer is ultimately "delivered" to the customer.
-Each of these functions is handled by one of the three core microservices:
+Each of these functions is handled by one of the following microservices:

 - [beer-order-service](./beer-order-service/README.md) - simulates the brewery tasting room by generating orders for a random amount of beer every two seconds.
-This service is the orchestrator of the other two microservices and maintains the overall state of the order using Spring State Machine.
+This service is the orchestrator of the other two microservices and maintains the overall state of the order by using Spring State Machine.

 - [beer-service](./beer-service/README.md) - simulates the beer brewing side of the brewery.
-It listens on a message queue for requests to brew more beer, "brews beer", and then notifies the beer-inventory-service that more beer has been brewed.
-It will periodically call the beer-inventory-service to check how much beer is on hand and then brew more beer if the inventory is below a certain threshold.
+It listens on a message queue for requests to brew more beer, instantly "brews beer", and then notifies the `beer-inventory-service` that more beer has been brewed.
+It will periodically call the `beer-inventory-service` to check how much beer is on hand and then brew more beer if the inventory is below a certain threshold.
 Additionally, this service also validates beer orders from the beer-order-service by verifying the UPC code for each beer in the order.